mattnotmax/bruteforce_datetime/README.md

 # bruteforce_dt

-script to brute-force binary data looking for valid dates and times.
+Script to brute-force binary data looking for valid dates and times.
+See https://bitofhex.com/2018/07/29/brute-force-dates-times/ for background

 Currently supports Windows FILETIME